shpigunov/py-numerate/README.md

-#Create spelled figures from Roman numerals in Python 3
+#Spell numbers in different languages in Python 3

 Initially written to automate spelling long sums for legal documents such as contracts, invoices, etc.